 Ellen and Ted "Tedly" Kortan are Earth Vagabonds -- retired budget travelers.
-They retired early to travel the world while they were still are young enough, and healthy enough, to easily travel.
-They are slow travelers.
-They take their time.
-They often stay in a location a month at a time so that they can get a big discount on their Airbnb rentals, and so that they can really get to a know a city or town or region.
+They retired early to travel the world while they were still young and healthy enough to easily travel.
+They are slow travelers and take their time, often staying in one location a month at a time so that they can get a big discount on their Airbnb rentals.
+This also allows them to really get to know the city, town, or region that they are exploring.

-Ellen and Tedly were good enough to answer a few of our travel questions below.
+Ellen and Tedly were kind enough to answer a few of our travel questions below.

 TA: How many years have you been traveling and what got you hooked?

 Ellen and Ted: Being from the north, we always took two winter vacations during our working years.
 We started noticing how much more authentic foreign experiences were, and how inexpensive travel can be if you get out of the tourist areas and the "all-inclusive" resorts.

 TA: Do you specialize in a particular type of travel?